Tornado Damage to the Economy

-Tony Del Genio, research scientist at the National Aeronautics Space Administration, found that tornado activity may be on the rise.
+Tony Del Genio, a research scientist at the National Aeronautics Space Administration, found that tornado activity may be on the rise.
 Del Genio developed a computer model to research the impact of global warming on tornado activity.
 According to his research, global warming increases the likelihood of strong updrafts.
 That's when the wind moves up and down instead of sideways, which is like an incubator for tornadoes.
 The computer model predicted that global warming would create the conditions most likely to result in the most damaging tornadoes.